-A new art-form had to emerge to replace the dying tragedy, an art form which, when it emerged, bore all the features of her mother-- "but those she had exibited in her long death struggle".
-This progeny of tragedy was the drama of Euripides, sacrilegious Euripides, who "sought to compel this dying myth to serve you once more", but who ended by killing myth, and with it, music -- both of which perished under his "violent hands".
-A pattern begins to emerge, in the death of tragedy, and in Nietzsche's interpretation of it, which is familiar enough to modern men that it almost seems to blur before our eyes, and seems to us merely modern, a question only of historical curiosity and as something to which we must adjust ourselves, but certainly not of "universal" concern, certainly nothing that could also have bothered the Greeks, those idyllic, naive people nestled in the bosom of their mythic inheritance.
-The death of myth -- so burning a problem to Wagner. and still the subject of enquiry by anthropologists and psychologists, appears to us as if of very recent origin, appearing, at the earliest, with the Renaissance and the Reformation, during which time the "scientific" and historical began to so radically undermine "traditional values".
-We like to visualize myth as performing some psychological function, so that when myth dies, when man finally sees the truth and is no longer able to believe in myth, he nevertheless clings to them and seeks to invest them with new meaning by giving them an allegorical, or, depending on his level of "progress", a psychological interpretation. in order to preserve the function of myth without the superstition.
-Yet many people lament that, among other things.
+who ended by killing myth, and with it. music -- both of which perished under his "violent hands".
+A pattern begins to emerge, in the death of tragedy, and in Nietzsche's interpretation of it, which is familiar enough to modern men that it almost seems to blur before our eyes, and seems to us merely modern, a question only of historical curiosity and as something to which we must adjust ourselves, but certainly not of "universal" concern, certainly nothing that could also have bothered the Greeks, those idyllic. naive people nestled in the bosom of their mythic inher-The death of myth -- so burning a problem to Wagner. itance. and still the subject of enquiry by anthropologists and psychologists, appears to us as if of very recent origin, appearing, at the earliest, with the Renaissance and the Reformation, during which time the "scientific" and historical began to so radically undermine "traditional values".
+We Like to visualize myth as performing some psychological function, so that when myth dies, when man finally sees the truth and is no longer able to believe in myth, he nevertheless clings to them and seeks to invest them with new meaning by giving them an allegorical, or, depending on his level of "progress", a psychological interpretation, in order to preserve the function of myth without the superstition.
+Yet many people lament that, among other things, ^{6.} For this reason we may be inclined to believe, as did many of Nietzsche's contemporaries, that Nietzsche is distorting the picture before our eyes and making a modern problem into a Greek problem-- a judgement which is fortified by the manifest intention of The Birth of Tragedy to prop up the claims of Wagner to provide a solution to this ancient problem, and not merely to be a symptom of some modern disease.
+Christianity died in this way (Wagner was one who so lamented -- and blamed the Jews, among others).
+Churches struggle in vain to hold their congregations, confused and bewildered that the old myths no longer have the power to hold the allegiance of the masses under the spell of modern values, despite the tremendous erudition and effort of their ministers to give new meaning to the myths via every trick, sociological, anthropological, psychological or historical, that they can muster to their aid.